San Marcos Growers LogoSan Marcos Growers

 Manfreda elongata - A soft-leafed evergreen succulent with open rosettes of four long wavy green leaves that emerge from a 4 inch tall stem and then recurve to lay flat to the ground.
 The leaves are 12 to 20 inch long by 2 inches wide with deep longitudinal channels and closely spaced veins.
 The dark green-brown flowers have protruding anthers and long styles near the top of the inflorescence that rises up to 3 to 4 feet tall.
 Plant in full sun with occasional irrigation.
 Listed as hardy to around 25°F but perhaps less.
 This plant's current correct name is apparently Agave gracillima.
 The plant was originally collected in 1897 by Joseph Nelson Rose in a narrow valley on the west side of the east range of the Sierra Madre in southern Durango, Mexico but also inhabits locations in the state of Nayarit to the south.
 Rose described it as Manfreda elongata in 1903 but is was called Agave gracilis by Alwin Berger in 1915.
 Since this plant has no relationship to Agave elongata (a synonym for Agave angustifolia and sometimes listed as a synonym for Agave atrovirens) as described by Georg Albano von Jacobi in 1865, when moved from Manfreda to the genus Agave, the name Agave gracilis took precedence.
 Confusing enough but this plant has been all around and was even once placed with the tuberose as Polianthes rosei.
 For all familiar with the Manfreda group, this plant will long be called by the original name of Manfreda elongata.
 Our seed for this plant from Aloe hybridizer John Bleck who grew his flowering plant from seed from the Cactus and Succulent Society of America (CSSA) seed list.

-This information about Manfreda elongata displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Manfreda elongata displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]